Interested in learning more about this rotation? Start the process for a free introductory meeting with our team

 Teaching other team members.

 During this clinical experience, there will be an emphasis on acquiring best practices in note writing.
-This preceptor is known for the quality of written documentation and spends considerable time with learners to help them build skills in this important area.
+This preceptor is known for high-quality written documentation of patient encounters and spends considerable time with learners to help them build skills in this important area.
 During residency, you will be responsible for accurately documenting your findings and thoughts in the chart and your work will be reviewed by your attending physicians.
 There is significant evidence that shows that errors are common in resident notes, including admission notes, progress notes, and discharge notes.
 Since effective documentation is a core competency for entering residency, this rotation will be particularly useful for learners seeking to strengthen this essential skill.

 Please note that during peak periods (Apr-Aug) the doctor may have 10 students at a time.